Domain takedowns guide

 - Completed: The takedown has been successfully processed (domain removed or access revoked)

-Each status change triggers an email notification to keep you informed of progress.
-You can also view detailed status updates in the takedown detail page.
+Each status change triggers an email notification.
+Detailed status updates also appear on the takedown detail page.

 Workflow tips